Jimree/wikipedia-event-query/README.md

-##TODO##
+Hi.
+Just realised this shows up on github so I'm changing it to something nicer.
-Just changing this so I can add another commit, so it looks better.
+Have a nice day.
 Cheers.